Cosmology with the angular cross-correlation of gravitational-wave and galaxy catalogs: Forecasts for next-generation interferometers and the Euclid survey: Methodology

-is the effective transfer function of tracer $X$ in bin $i$ in Fourier space.
-The quantity $w^X(x,x_i)$ in Eq.~\ref{eq:source_num_den} is a weighted window function centered at coordinate $x_i$, expressed in terms of the un-weighted one $W^X(x,x_i)$:
+the effective transfer function of tracer $X$.
+The weight is a normalized window function, centered at coordinate $x_i$.
+This can be expressed in terms of an un-weighted window function $W^X(x,x_i)$ (encoding how the observed events are binned in either redshift or distance; more details are given in Sec.~\ref{sec:noise_and_err}) and of the observed distribution of tracer X, $ \dd N^X_{\rm obs}/\dd x$, as follows:

-This function encodes how the observed events are binned in either redshift or distance.
-The term $\Delta_\ell^X(k,x)$ in Eq.~\ref{eq:source_num_den} contains all contributions to the relativistic number counts in the Fourier domain.
-As different tracers measure different quantities, the correct space to compute their number count fluctuation in Eqs.~\ref{eq:Delta_def}-\ref{eq:slm_def} has to be chosen accordingly.
-In redshift space, which is probed by galaxy surveys, the expression for number count fluctuations was computed in Refs.~\cite{Bonvin:2011bg,Challinor:2011bk}.
-The expression in luminosity distance space, relevant for GWs (and supernovae, even if not studied in this paper), was initially considered in Ref.~\cite{Zhang:2018nea} (see Ref.~\cite{Libanore:2020fim} for a subsequent study), and then calculated in full generality in Refs.~\cite{Namikawa:2020twf,Fonseca:2023uay}.
-The result is different with respect to its counterpart in redshift space.

-In general, contributions to $\Delta_\ell^X(k,x)$ can be classified as coming from density, velocity, lensing and gravity effects~\cite{Bonvin:2011bg,Challinor:2011bk,Fonseca:2023uay}, with the velocity contribution further split into redshift space distortions (RSD) and doppler terms.
-For luminosity distance space, the RSD term becomes a ``luminosity distance space distortion" (LSD)~\cite{Zhang:2018nea,Libanore:2020fim,Fonseca:2023uay}.
+The kernel $\Delta_\ell^X(k,x)$ encodes relativistic number?count contributions from perturbation theory.
+In redshift space ---$x\equiv z$---, it was derived in~\cite{Bonvin:2011bg,Challinor:2011bk}; in luminosity?distance space (GWs, SNe) ---$x\equiv d_L$---, it was first studied in~\cite{Zhang:2018nea,Libanore:2020fim} and computed generally in~\cite{Namikawa:2020twf,Fonseca:2023uay}.
+The results is different with respect to its counterpart in redshift space.
+Contributions are grouped into density, velocity (RSD + Doppler), lensing, and gravity terms.
+In luminosity?distance space the RSD contribution becomes a ``luminosity distance space distortion" (LSD) term~\citep{Zhang:2018nea,Libanore:2020fim,Fonseca:2023uay}.
 Schematically, one has

-In this work, we consider the dominant contributions to the signal, namely the density, lensing and RSD/LSD terms.
-We refer to Ref.~\cite{Fonseca:2023uay} for a detailed study of the relative importance of relativistic contributions in both luminosity distance and redshift space.
-We will compute the signal of Eq.~\ref{angular_ps} using the Limber approximation~\cite{Limber:1954zz,LoVerde:2008re}, restricting to scales where this is valid (see Sec.~\ref{sec:summary} below for details).
-The corresponding expressions for the angular power spectra are reported in Appendix~\ref{app:rel_numb_count_expr}.
+Here, we retain the dominant terms, namely density, lensing, and RSD/LSD (see~\cite{Fonseca:2023uay} for a full comparison).\footnote{ Although the signal is dominated by the density term, other contributions should be modeled since they affect inter-bin covariances and thus the forecasted errors, particularly the lensing term~\citep{Scelfo:2018sny}.} We compute Eq.~\ref{angular_ps} with the Limber approximation~\citep{Limber:1954zz,LoVerde:2008re}, restricting to scales where it is valid (Sec.~\ref{sec:summary}).
+Explicit formulae are given in Appendix~\ref{app:rel_numb_count_expr}.